 The best kids clothes for this project was anything woven.
 This is helpful so that the fabric underneath doesn’t stretch.
 For example, if you are using a t-shirt this is knit and may stretch.
 To hold the shape of this better, I would recommend using an embroidery hoop to stabilize the surface you are embroidering on.
 Also look for a blank surface, that would compliment an embroidery.

-I circled back to the idea of adding an embroidered running stitch, (like I had done on my daughter, Emma’s pants, you can read all about that here ) then adding a zig zag embroidery stitch around the pockets of these very plain pair of pants.
-By adding such a simple embroidery detail, these pants now had a personality!
+I circled back to the idea of adding an embroidered running stitch, like I had done on my daughter, Emma’s pants, How To Embroider Jeans By Hand.
+Then also adding a zig zag embroidery stitch around the pockets of these very plain pair of pants.
+These added embroidery detail, transformed these pants and gave them personality!